Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 - Workstream three – e-survey

-An electronic-survey (e-survey) (Appendix one) was conducted to collect information about evaluation, research or quality improvement projects studying any aspect of remote working (both patient-facing and interprofessional) within mental health services.
+An electronic-survey (e-survey) (Appendix one) was conducted to collect information about evaluation, research or quality improvement projects studying any aspect of remote consultations (both patient-facing and interprofessional) within mental health services.
 The survey was initially conducted within the three mental health Trusts in south London, though some of the projects described were in local voluntary sector organisations or had national / international reach.
 The survey was then carried out in north east and north central London following minor modifications.

 The focus of the survey was to collate information about project aims and methods; we did not capture findings.